renproject/ren-js/packages/lib/gateway/README.md

 ## About

-GatewayJS is an SDK for bridging BTC, BCH and ZEC to your Ethereum-based dApp.
+GatewayJS is an SDK for bridging cryptocurrency assets cross-chain.
 GatewayJS lets your users deposit and withdraw cryptocurrencies into your smart contracts through the following widget:

 ![GatewayJS screenshot](./screenshot.png)